abhishek-kumar-code/data-engineering-with-aws/README.md

 Administrator Access
 AmazonRedshiftFullAccess
 AmazonS3Full Access

+Create a Redshift Role called redshift-dend from the AWS Cloudshell Now, provide the my-redshift-service-role with full access to S3: aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AmazonS3FullAccess --role-name my-redshift-service-role

 2. Configure AWS Redshift Serverless
-Create a Redshift Role my-redshift-service-role from the AWS Cloudshell
+Create a Redshift Role my-redshift-service-role from the AWS Cloudshell Click on Associate IAM role, and choose the my-redshift-service-role created through the AWS CloudShell.
+Afterward, click Associate IAM roles.
+This action enables Redshift Serverless to establish a connection with S3.

 Give the role S3 Full Access